The winter pause

 Add-on lighting is applied only in the morning because the hens require a natural sunset to give them time to settle into their roosts.
 Install a warm-white globe with a colour temperature of 2700-3000K .
 A 4W LED globe will provide enough light intensity for backyard coops: if you can read at floor level you have enough light .
 The cost of running this globe under the schedule outlined in the table below is negligible: $1.58 per year at 27 cents per kilowatt hour .
 The effect of the add-on light assumes the hens are exposed to it—if they leave the coop into an outdoor run where the light is less intense, there may be no effect.

-With add-on lighting you can buy point-of-lay CSBs anytime, but around May is a good time if you are going with add-on light.
-When they are 18 weeks of age immediately increase the effective day length to 12.5 hours then add 30 min. per week until 15-16 hours is reached.
+With add-on lighting you can buy point-of-lay CSBs anytime, but autumn is a good time if you are going with add-on light.
+Immediately increase the effective day length to 12.5 hours then add 30 min. per week until 15-16 hours is reached.
 This schedule approximates what is done in the layer industry although an abrupt transfer to 14 hours at 18 weeks also works well .

 At the next autumn your hens will have been laying for two seasons, so its probably a good time to replace them.
 If you go for a third season you may not get enough eggs to justify feed cost.